syauqiahmd/emoticons/readme.md

    * may be no larger than 64x64 pixels and 50 kb _at maximum_
    * and should be of reasonable filesize and be artifact-free.

-Running `python test.py` will tell you if there are any errors with your pack.
+Running `npm test` will tell you if there are any errors with your pack.

 ### index.json format